 Watch the numbers

 When marketing works hand-in-hand with human resources, you not only promote your company culture to a wider variety of audiences, you also solidify your company messaging both internally and externally.
-Telling your story in a clear and concise fashion not only attracts potential customers, it also makes an impression on potential talent.
-And this carefully-crafted messaging allows you create brand ambassadors in each of your employees by consistently reiterating your company culture and employer brand language again and again.
+Telling your story in a clear and concise fashion not only attracts potential customers, but it also makes an impression on potential talent.
+And this carefully crafted messaging allows you to create brand ambassadors in each of your employees by consistently reiterating your company culture and employer brand language again and again.